JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2026-02/semantic-versionning-with-azure-pipeline-and-docker/index.md

 When it comes to versioning an application, there are many ways to go about it.
 [JetBrains names its software version](https://blog.jetbrains.com/blog/2016/03/09/jetbrains-toolbox-release-and-versioning-changes/) `yyyy.r.n.m` to get something like `2024.1.6.30` for example.

-I have used the [semantic version style](https://semver.org/) myself more than a custom versionning style.
+I have used the [semantic version style](https://semver.org/) myself more than a versionning style.

 On a project using Azure Pipelines to build and Docker to create the deployed container, I came at a point where I needed to deal with that.

-Here’s how I went about solving the task of automating the process.
+Here’s how I went about solving the task of versioning my application.

 ## Starting Point